-(4) Finally, we put the 1926 cohort in each single cohort and compute its simulated benefits at each age by multiplying the average CAMI of the 1926 cohort by the benefits/CAMI ratio of each single cohort.
+- (3) Third, for each cohort, we calculate the ratio of initially claimed benefits at each age to the average CAMI (obtained in (2)), and interpret a set of these ratios as the EPI benefits law applied to that cohort.7 - (4) Finally, we put the 1926 cohort in each single cohort and compute its simulated benefits at each age by multiplying the average CAMI of the 1926 cohort by the benefits/CAMI ratio of each single cohort.
 We can roughly interpret this procedure as applying the EPI benefits law, which was actually applied to each cohort to the 1926 cohort.

 In the case of the NPI, we can apply a simpler methodology, because the NPI benefits are flat and not related to earnings history.
-Hence, when we put the 1926 cohort in each single cohort, we roughly assume that that cohort would get the actual benefits (in 2001 price) reported by each single cohort.
+Hence, when we put the 1926 cohort in each single cohort, we roughly assume that the cohort would get the actual benefits (in 2001 prices) reported by each single cohort.
 We believe that this is the most reliable method given the limited information available from the Annual Report, even though it ignores differences in the period of contributions across cohorts.